 Beyond the world of high-end real estate, the decision to keep price under wraps raises interesting questions about when sellers should disclose price and when they should keep it hidden.

 At first glance, it would seem that a home seller who fails to disclose a home’s price has it all wrong.
-Abundant research on the anchoring effect, documented by psychologists Amos Tversky and Daniel Kahneman, shows that the first offer made in a negotiation serves as an anchor that has a strong effect on the final price.
+Abundant research on the anchoring effects of an initial offer, documented by psychologists Amos Tversky and Daniel Kahneman, shows that the first number suggested in a negotiation serves as an anchor that has a strong impact on the final agreement.
 For this reason, negotiators are often advised to try to gain an advantage by making the first offer.

 Moreover, some brokers caution that leaving a home unpriced limits the pool of buyers, as it cannot be listed on popular online real-estate websites, such as Zillow, Trulia, and Realtor.com, without a price.
 Sotheby’s International Realty senior marketing VP Bradley Nelson told the Times that not naming a price is “like being half pregnant” and can reflect owners’ ambivalence about whether they really want to sell.

 In fact, the answer to the question of whether to make the first offer is more nuanced than a clear yes or no. An in-depth analysis of your bargaining position and that of the other party is needed to determine the best course of action, given your situation.

 First, you need to assess your best alternative to a negotiated agreement, or BATNA; your target; and your reservation price—your point of indifference between accepting a deal and pursuing your BATNA.
 Next, you will need to estimate your counterpart’s BATNA, target, and reservation price.
 That analysis will help you identify the zone of possible agreement, or ZOPA— the range of options that both sides would find acceptable.